Real-World Training at Utah Law

-Experiential education—learning through practical experience—is a main component of every student’s training at the S.J.
+Experiential learning – learning through practical experience – is a critical component of every student’s training at the S.J.
 Quinney College of Law.
-In experiential courses, including in-house clinics, externships, and simulations, students get hands-on experience and individualized training that bridges the gap between the classroom and the real world.
+In experiential courses, including in-house clinics, externships, and simulations, students get hands-on experience and individualized training that bridges the gap between the classroom and real-world lawyering.
+All students must complete six credits of experiential coursework before graduating.
+Many students choose to do more.
+See below for more information.

 Many of our students find that a clinic experience is the most valuable, rewarding and challenging part of law school.